ak19qp/ICSME2023/Use Cases/ls_bug/README.md

 `python3 perf_perser_and_esd.py case_study_3.txt esddata.csv 1`

 The `esddata.csv` file is then opened with MS Excel and the unique functions were then sorted based on their 'Increase' value and ranked accordingly.
 Table III highlights the culprit functions identified from the sorted ranked list.
-The results of this case study emphasize the significance of not disregarding functions with negative 'Increase' values.
+The results of this use case emphasize the significance of not disregarding functions with negative 'Increase' values.
 While `__GI___statfs` is not directly part of the ls class's code, it is the top-ranked function in the list.
 On the other hand, `do_lstat` is a direct function from the ls class and exhibits a negative 'Increase' value.
 It is worth noting that ls executes statfs through `do_lstat`, and the issue lies not in statfs itself, but rather in how `do_lstat` calls statfs.

 ![Table: Results](https://github.com/ak19qp/ICSME2023/blob/main/Use%20Cases/ls_bug/cs3_table.PNG)